elemel/fungeoneer/sections/08-cornucopia.md

 ([}#)}]}[#P]RRP#
 ```

 Below is a log of walking through the example dungeon.
-The hidden slots above the stack are shown as `(n)`.
+The hidden slots above the dynamic stack are shown as `(n)`.
 Your location is marked `@` on the map.

 ```
 Step count: 0